aragon/geo-browser-contracts/README.md

 Making calls to the DAO is straightforward, however making execute arbitrary actions requires them to be encoded, stored on chain and be approved before they can be executed.

 To this end, the DAO has a struct called `Action { to, value, data }`, which will make the DAO call the `to` address, with `value` ether and call the given calldata (if any).
-To encode these functions, you can make use of the provided JS client template.
+To encode these functions, you can make use of the provided [JS client template](packages/js-client/src).

 It uses the generated typechain artifacts, which contain the interfaces for the available contract methods and allow to easily encode function calls into hex strings.

-See `packages/js-client/src/internal/modules/encoding.ts` and `decoding.ts` for a JS boilerplate.
+See [packages/js-client/src/internal/modules/encoding.ts](packages/js-client/src/internal/modules/encoding.ts) and [decoding.ts](packages/js-client/src/internal/modules/decoding.ts) for a JS boilerplate.

 ## Adding members and editors

-On Spaces with the standard governance, a `MemberAccessPlugin` and a `MainVotingPlugin` will be installed.
+On Spaces with the standard governance, a [MemberAccessPlugin](#member-access-plugin) and a [MainVotingPlugin](#main-voting-plugin) will be installed.

 ### Members

 - Send a transaction to call `proposeNewMember()`
 - Have an editor (different to the proposer) calling `approve()` for this proposal
-- This will grant a `MEMBER_PERMISSION` to the requested address
+- This will grant `MEMBER_PERMISSION` to the requested address on the main voting contract

 ### Editors

-- Have a member or editor creating a proposal
+- A member or editor creates a proposal
-- The proposal should have an action so that the DAO `execute()`'s `addAddresses()` on the plugin
+- The proposal should have an action to make the DAO `execute()` a call to `addAddresses()` on the plugin
-- Have a majority of editors calling `vote()` for it
+- A majority of editors call `vote()` and approve it
-- Executing `plugin.execute()` so that the DAO executes the requested action on the plugin
+- Someone calls `plugin.execute()` so that the DAO executes the requested action on the plugin
-- The editor will be able to vote on proposals created from then on
+- The new editor will be able to vote on proposals created from then on

+The same procedure applies to removing members and editors.

 ## Adding editors (personal spaces)

-- Execute a proposal with an action to call `grant(address(this), targetAddress, EDITOR_PERMISSION_ID)`
+- Execute a proposal with an action to call `grant(address(mainVotingPlugin), targetAddress, EDITOR_PERMISSION_ID)`
 - With the permission granted, `targetAddress` can immediately start executing proposals

+The same applies for removing a member.

 ## The DAO's plugins